 Abstract: What role does labor market competitiveness play in determining the spatial distribution of economic activity?
-We develop a model of monopsony power in spatial equilibrium.
-Workers and firms are free to locate in any labor market.
-The degree of market power a firm enjoys depends on the number of competing firms in its location.
+To answer this question, we develop a model of monopsony power in spatial equilibrium.
+Workers and firms are free to locate in any labor market, and the degree of market power a firm enjoys depends on the number of competing firms in its location.
 We show the model can rationalize concentrations of economic activity and the city-size wage premium through an endogenous labor market competitiveness channel.
-Using administrative data from Germany, we calibrate the model to match reduced-form evidence on labor market size and labor market competitiveness.
-We find endogenous labor market competitiveness can explain approximately one-third of the city-size wage premium and 15% of all agglomeration.
-We use the model to study the spatial and welfare implications of the 2015 German national minimum wage law, and compare its effects to alternative spatially-targeted policies proposed at the time.
+Using administrative data from Germany, we estimate that labor markets are more competitive in larger cities.
+Calibrating the model to match this reduced-form evidence, we find endogenous labor market competitiveness can explain 37% of the city-size wage premium and 15% of all agglomeration.
+We use our new framework to study the spatial and welfare implications of the 2015 German national minimum wage law.
+A traditional spatial model that ignores variation in monopsony power across space predicts large unemployment effects in smaller, lower-wage labor markets, contradicting the reduced-form evidence on the law.
+Accounting for spatially-varying monopsony power, we find the enacted national law outperforms an alternative policy with a lower level of the minimum wage in East Germany, while a law that takes into account variation in productivity and competitiveness significantly outperforms both.

-Pedestrianization and Business Visits: Evidence from NYC Open Streets (with Pablo Warnes) Persistence in Segregation: Evidence from City Segregation Ordinances
+Pedestrianization and Business Visits: Evidence from NYC Open Streets (with Pablo Warnes)

+Persistence in Segregation: Evidence from City Segregation Ordinances